carla-simulator/carla/Docs/python_api.md

 - <a name="carla.World.on_tick"></a>**<font color="#7fb800">on_tick</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**callback**</font>)
 Register a callback to be called every time a world tick is received.
 - <a name="carla.World.tick"></a>**<font color="#7fb800">tick</font>**(<font color="#00a6ed">**self**</font>)
-Signal the simulator to continue to next tick (only has effect on synchronous mode).
+Synchronizes with the simulator and returns the id of the newly started frame (only has effect on synchronous mode).
+    - **Return:** _int_
 - <a name="carla.World.__str__"></a>**<font color="#7fb800">\__str__</font>**(<font color="#00a6ed">**self**</font>)

 ---